 - Premium High Speed

 The more robust and advanced your TV or monitor is, the better the HDMI cable you will need.

-Hence, the key-takeaway here is that while HDMI cables may look the same and have the same connectors, their performance quality can differ drastically.
+Hence, the key takeaway is that while HDMI cables may look the same and have the same connectors, their performance quality can differ drastically.

-Often higher quality cables have labels indicating if they certified for a certain HDMI version.
+Often higher-quality cables have labels indicating if they are certified for a specific HDMI version.